After a weekend of practice in Woody and about 1,739 google searches / 5 hours of YouTube videos… I am ready to move onto RV-ing 101.

 (Oh that picture is worth every.single.penny even if we never went anywhere!)

-- Otherwise you just have to find a nearby dump station to unload your tank when you need to (on most rv apps, look for the chocolate ice cream icon 💩 for nearby dump stations.
+- If you are NOT at a full hook up site and don’t have the sewer hook up… you just have to find a nearby dump station to unload your tank when it’s time (on most rv apps, look for the chocolate ice cream icon 💩 for nearby dump stations.
 Yes that is chocolate ice cream.
 What is with Americans and poop anyway?)

 - Speaking of which – I do very much remember this lesson from a friend: keep your tanks closed even when you’re hooked up to sewer!
-Just drain your tank when it gets full and then close it right back up.
-If you keep the valves / tank open …not only can critters crawl up the hoses and into the rv [No no no!
-I want to explore creation outside of my home not in] – But you want to keep water in the tank and not have it empty.
-If it’s empty, stuff can stick to it.
-Which leads me to…
+So that means keep the valves pushed in on the tanks underneath until it’s time to drain.
+If you keep the valves / tank open not only can critters crawl up the hoses and into the rv [No no no!
+I want to explore creation outside of my home not in] – but you also won’t be able to keep water in the tank.
+And keeping water in the tanks is just important.
+Without water in the tanks it just gets stinky and stuff just sticks to it and… well let me explain further…

 However…. we learned last weekend that if a kids gotta go; they gotta go.
 Even IF Daddy announces, “we are not going #2 in Woody this weekend”…. ya know, sometimes it happens.